Remote learning model

 - Our specialist teacher logs in to work directly with your students and staff.

-- 14–15 students login together each week as an online group.
+- Up to 15 students log in together each week as an online group.

-- Schools with sufficient bandwidth often run 2 groups at the same time i.e. 2 groups of 14–15 students = a whole class of 28–30 students.
-We provide 2 online teachers in this case.
+- Schools with sufficient bandwidth often run 2 groups at the same time i.e. 2 x 15 students = a whole class of 28–30 students.
+We provide 2 x online teachers in this case.

 - Each student must work at their own computer (PC or laptop) with reliable internet access.

-must wear a headset with microphone to successfully participate.
-You must purchase this equipment if it is not already available (approximately $30-$50 per unit).
+- Each student must wear a headset with a microphone to successfully participate.
+You must purchase this equipment if it is not already available (approx. $40–$60 per unit).

-Web Conference Supervisor should login alongside your students, collaborate with our specialist teachers and transfer their increasing knowledge and skills to their teaching and leadership practices.
+- Your web conference supervisor should log in alongside your students, collaborate with our specialist teachers and transfer their increasing knowledge and skills to their teaching and leadership practices.

-- Students, parents, web conference supervisors and other enrolled staff can access additional learning activities and resources at any time via The Learning Place website.
+- Students, parents, web conference supervisors and other enrolled staff can access additional learning activities and resources via our learning management system.

-- Involvement in these additional activities is not compulsory, but is highly recommended as they help your students reinforce and extend their learning.
-They can be done in school, at home or elsewhere.
+- Involvement in these additional activities is not compulsory but is highly recommended as they help your students reinforce and extend their learning.
+These activities are completed at school, at home or elsewhere.